Syntax Document

 Union Types

-Union types allow a variable to hold one of several possible types. nature provides a flexible union type system.
+Union types allow a variable to hold one of multiple possible types, nature provides a flexible union type system.

 Basic syntax:

-Union types can only be declared in global type aliases; anonymous declarations are not supported.
+❗ Union types can only be declared in global type definitions, anonymous declaration is not supported

 nullable